 Coleman Fellowships offer a two semester stipend to faculty to support the development of curricula incorporating elements of entrepreneurship into an existing course or for the creation of a new course with entrepreneurial content in their academic discipline.
 Of particular interest are proposals that seek to develop curricula in non-traditional areas of entrepreneurship and innovation.
 Faculties from all disciplines on campus are eligible for a Coleman Fellowship.

 Awards will go to proposals that clearly demonstrate how entrepreneurship can be integrated into a discipline and provide relevant learning to students.
 In addition, courses taught by Coleman Fellows serve as "electives" for over 150 students currently pursuing a degree in entrepreneurship in the Craig School of Business.

 Proposals that have a high probability for multi-year offerings will receive the highest priority for funding.

-In addition, awardees will be required to attend the Coleman Fellows Workshop held in Chicago, Illinois on November 1, 2012 (www.colemanfellows.com).
+In addition, awardees will be required to attend the Coleman Fellows Workshop held in Chicago, Illinois in August 2015 (www.colemanfellows.com).
 Over 100 Fellows from a wide variety of disciplines from universities across the United States are currently engaged in this program.
-(Note change to Chicago, dates, and the removal of the February meeting).

 - Description of the proposed course restricted to 250 words or less;